 Reasons why contact center shrinkage happens:

-- Things you can control – vacation time off, meetings, trainings, offline project, breaks and mealtimes.
+- Things you can control – vacation time off, meetings, training events, offline project, breaks and mealtimes.

 - Things you can’t control – unscheduled non-productive time like sick days, tardy arrivals, early departures, break/mealtime overages and other unplanned/undocumented time.